runekaagaard/django-admin-flexselect/README.markdown

 ### Static files ###
 FlexSelect requires "django.contrib.staticfiles" installed to work out of the box.
-If it is not then "jQuery", "jQueryUI" and "flexselect/static/flexselect/js/flexselect.js" must be included using other means.
+If it is not then include "jQuery", "jQueryUI" and "flexselect/static/flexselect/js/flexselect.js" manually.
 Read more about "django.contrib.staticfiles" at https://docs.djangoproject.com/en/1.3/ref/contrib/staticfiles/.